kubeedge/kubeedge/docs/proposals/keadm-scope.md

 devices to cloud

 Usage:
-  kubeedge join [flags]
+  keadm join [flags]

 Examples:

-kubeedge join --edgecontrollerip=<ip address> --edgenodeid=<unique string as edge identifier>
+keadm join --edgecontrollerip=<ip address> --edgenodeid=<unique string as edge identifier>

   - For this command --edgecontrollerip flag is a Mandatory flag
   - This command will download and install the default version of pre-requisites and KubeEdge

-kubeedge join --edgecontrollerip=10.20.30.40 --edgenodeid=testing123 --kubeedge-version=0.2.1 --k8sserverip=50.60.70.80:8080
+keadm join --edgecontrollerip=10.20.30.40 --edgenodeid=testing123 --kubeedge-version=0.2.1 --k8sserverip=50.60.70.80:8080

   - In case, any option is used in a format like as shown for "--docker-version" or "--docker-version=", without a value then default values will be used.